 Students experiencing serious medical or psychological problems may request a medical leave of absence from the College.
-The general leave of absence process and policies detailed above apply in such cases.
+The general leave of absence process and policies detailed in the section above apply in such cases.
 In addition, a request for medical leave of absence must be accompanied by a statement from an appropriate professional recommending a medical leave of absence.
 Hendrix reserves the right to have the student examined by a physician selected by Hendrix.
 Students should note that preparation of this statement will require their formal consent to the release of relevant information from appropriate professionals to the College and from the College to those professionals.

 Applications for medical leave of absence will be considered by a committee convened by the Provost.
 A student granted a medical leave of absence is expected to leave campus.
 If the last day to drop a course with no mark has passed, grades of W will be entered for all currently enrolled classes, even if the final deadline for withdrawal from courses has passed.
 A student returning from a medical leave of absence must furnish a professional's statement that he or she has received appropriate medical attention and is, in the professional's expert opinion, ready to resume studies at the College.
+This statement must be received by the College by July 15 for the fall semester or December 1 for the spring semester.